crazychenz/vinnie.work/website/static/misc/android-notes/8-dynamic-with-frida.md

 "Dynamic instrumentation toolkit for developers, reverse-engineers, and security researchers."

 Personally I am more of a `gdb` user.
-Even in more sophisticated setups, I'll almost always jump to something like Cutter/Ghidra, find a hook point, fire up `gdb-server` and start hacking with `gdb` (with relavant plugins).
+Even in more sophisticated setups, I'll almost always jump to something like Cutter/Ghidra, find a hook point, fire up `gdb-server` and start hacking with `gdb` (with relevant plugins).
 Frida sort of changes that mindset by replacing the breakpoint mindset with a remote controllable agent enabled hooking interface.

 In more simple terms, Frida is a agent that lives within a process and communicates with a client.
 Because the Frida agent lives within the target process, we have access to everything the application has access to, including its own memory.
 With access to the memory, we can choose to hook function calls so that calls to them are redirected to our own code.

 To make Frida more flexible and reusable for engineers, its agent ships with a javascript interpreter.
-This means that I can write some javascript, shoot it at the agent and have it immediate applied.
+This means that I can write some javascript, shoot it at the agent and have it immediately applied.
 The kinds of things that the Javascript API supports include memory read/write/execute, symbol searching, symbol calling (if the symbol points to a function), and hooking.
-Frida has some slick convienence functions for hooking native code as well as Java code.
+Frida has some slick convenience functions for hooking native code as well as Java code.

 Note: Frida has been designed as a generic instrumentation tool.
 There are many features that it provides that aren't reasonable for our purposes, so I'll only be covering the stuff I care about from the Android inspection point of view.